 Apple doesn't declare the capacities of its battery, instead saying that performance on the iPhone 12 will match that of the iPhone 12 Pro and it will get you through the day without any concerns.
 There are things that will push the battery harder - 5G usage, Dolby Vision movie shooting, or playing the latest hardcore games - but we've not found these changes to cause concerning battery drain.

-There's now no charger in the box - just the cable - and you'll need to plug this into a USB-C charger.
+This is also the phone that first saw Apple ditch the charger in the box - giving you just the cable - and you'll need to plug this into a USB-C charger.
 That might be a socket on your MacBook, or indeed your MacBook or iPad Pro charger, although the phone itself still carries the Lightning connector, so if you have an old charger, you'll still be able to use that.

 There's support for fast charging at 20W, although you'll have to buy the charger for that, as we've said.